 If you want to see why I needed these forms so much, take a look at my cream horns.

-I loved how they turned out, but I was working with 8 forms and it took forever.
-Capacity needed to be doubled so I could make bigger batches and get one faster!
+I loved how they turned out, but I was working with ONLY 8 forms and it took forever.
+Truly, the capacity needed to be doubled so I could make bigger batches and get one faster!

 Each batch that came out was forever and I needed to then fill the form again, and bake.

 Then of course there were issues with my current non-DIY Lady lock forms.